AutomationPanda/tau-intro-selenium-py/README.md

    * Get the search query
    * Get the title

-Understanding interactions with the Web app is more important than the code.
-We can write stubs for page object classes as we figure out the interactions.
+Let's write stubs for our page object classes.
+Each interaction should have its own method.
+Later, we can implement the interaction methods with Selenium WebDriver calls.
 Create a new Python package named `pages`.
 To do this create a directory under the root directory named `pages`.
 Then, put a blank file in it named `__init__.py`.